hestabroo/website/_posts/2025-10-01-texasholdem.md

 And that's it!
 As you may have noticed, the examples above all use the 10-player table.
 The link below includes summary charts for all table sizes (2-10 players).
 Note that the chart you start a hand with should be used *regardless* of how many players fold.
-If 10 players were dealt in at the start of a hand, the odds that someone has a better hand than you remains 90% even if 5 players drop out* (a sort of reverse-Monty Hall problem, if you will).<br>*Note: like all game theory, this does rely on the assumption that all players act logically...
+If 10 players were dealt in at the start of a hand, the odds that someone has a better hand than you remains 90% even if 5 players drop out (a sort of reverse-Monty Hall problem, if you will).

 [Download All Summary Charts ⬇️]({{ site.baseurl }}/assets/projects/20251001_texasholdem/TexasHoldemOddsTables.zip){:download="TexasHoldemOddsTables.zip"}